Best Competitive Pricing Analysis Software for SaaS (2026)

 - Do they publish pricing publicly or require demos?

-The 4 Ps framework ensures you're measuring the right dimensions.
+Simon's point applies directly here: the 4 Ps framework ensures you're analyzing all the dimensions that influence pricing power, not just the price point itself.
 Most pricing analysis focuses too narrowly on the "Price" P while ignoring how Product, Place, and Promotion shape competitive dynamics.

 Free vs Paid: What You Actually Get